AsheshPangma/OpenLANE-Physical-Design/README.md

 Number of flops = 1613

-Then,  $ Flop count = Number of cells /over Number of flops = 0.1084 $
+Then, Flop count = Number of cells /over Number of flops = 0.1084

 Buffer count = 1656+8 = 1662

-Then, Buffer ratio =
+Then, Buffer ratio = Buffer count/ Number of cell = 1662/14876 =